 M-hmm.

-LEGISLATOR DERIGGI-WHITTON: Okay, so as far as overtime goes, have you compared the percentages of the overtime with the correction officers compared to the like, for instance the Police Department, as far as how it ranks?
+LEGISLATOR DERIGGI-WHITTON: so as far as overtime goes, have you compared the percentages of the overtime with the correction officers compared to the like, for instance the Police

 ACTING SHERIFF LAROCCA: No, I have not made the comparison.